 I made several batches with standard North American chili flakes.
-They were all tasty, but did not really have the real flavour and red-stained brilliance of true kim chi.
+They were all tasty, but did not have the real flavour and red-stained brilliance of true kim chi.

 What fish sauce to use?

-This is one component that I haven’t play around with yet.
+This is one component that I haven’t played around with yet.
 I had a bottle of Squid Brand Fish Sauce in my fridge, so that’s what I used in all my experiments.
 It’s likely that different brands have different concentrations of salt and sugar and may require adjustments to the recipe.

 Kim Chi Recipe